DwonnG/ai-study-quizzes/README.md

 ## 🚀 How to Use

 ### Option 1: Use Live Links (Easiest)
-Just click the demo links above if viewing on GitHub Pages!
+Just click any quiz link above and they work instantly in your browser!

 ### Option 2: Download & Open Locally
 1. **Download** the `.html` file you want (click file → Download)